Ranking tables

 Company

 No5 Barristers' Chambers remains a go-to set for instructing solicitors seeking counsel for high-value and complex company law matters.
-Barristers at the set act in a range of shareholder disputes, and are often instructed in international matters.
-A notable work highlight for the year was Krishna Holdco Limited v Gowrie Holdings Limited, a multimillion-pound shareholder dispute in which fraud and unfair prejudice were alleged.
+Barristers at the set act in a range of shareholder disputes and are often instructed in international matters.
+A notable work highlight is acting for the defendant John Crocker in the Donna Powell v John Crocker case, involving a claim relating to a declaration of the validity of a shareholders’ agreement.
 Members of No5 are also well versed in advisory work, such as drafting share sale agreements, company resolutions and more.
 Home to both experienced silks and notable juniors, No5 offers expertise at all levels and is able to assist individuals, companies and partnerships with everything from everyday corporate matters to multiparty disputes.
-A source comments: "No.5 Barristers is my preferred set of chambers.
-They are friendly yet professional and turn instructions around in a timely manner."
+A source highlights that the set is "always willing to assist and be proactive in seeking the right level of experience".

 2. St Philips Chambers